Influences on Tolkien: Celtic

+Welsh and Irish

 The extent of Celtic influence has been debated.
-Tolkien wrote that he gave the Elvish language Sindarin "a linguistic character very like (though not identical with) British-Welsh ... because it seems to fit the rather 'Celtic' type of legends and stories told of its speakers".
-Some names of characters and places in The Hobbit and The Lord of the Rings have Welsh origin; for instance, Crickhollow in the Shire recalls the Welsh placename Crickhowell. while the hobbit name Meriadoc has been suggested as an allusion to a legendary king of Brittany, though Tolkien denied any connection.
+Tolkien wrote that he gave the Elvish language Sindarin "a linguistic character very like (though not identical with) Welsh ... because it seems to fit the rather 'Celtic' type of legends and stories told of its speakers".
+Some names of characters and places in The Hobbit and The Lord of the Rings have Welsh origin; for instance, Crickhollow in the Shire recalls the Welsh placename Crickhowell, while the hobbit name Meriadoc has been suggested as an allusion to a legendary king of Brittany, though Tolkien denied any connection.
 In addition, the depiction of Elves has been described as deriving from Celtic mythology.

 Tolkien wrote of "a certain distaste" for Celtic legends, "largely for their fundamental unreason", but The Silmarillion is thought by scholars to have some Celtic influence.
-The exile of the Noldorin Elves, for example, has parallels with the story of the Tuatha Dé Danann.
+The exile of the Noldorin Elves, for example, has parallels with the story of the Tuatha Dé Danann in Irish mythology.
 The Tuatha Dé Danann, semi-divine beings, invaded Ireland from across the sea, burning their ships when they arrived and fighting a fierce battle with the current inhabitants.
 The Noldor arrived in Middle-earth from Valinor and burned their ships, then turned to fight Melkor.
 Another parallel can be seen between the loss of a hand by Maedhros, son of Fëanor, and the similar mutilation suffered by Nuada Airgetlám / Llud llaw Ereint ("Silver Hand/Arm") during the battle with the Firbolg.
 Nuada received a hand made of silver to replace the lost one, and his later appellation has the same meaning as the Elvish name Celebrimbor: "silver fist" or "Hand of silver" in Sindarin (Telperinquar in Quenya).

+Tolkien's 1955 O'Donnell lecture at Oxford, "English and Welsh," addresses Tolkien's love of the musicality of the Welsh language, which he states was an influence on the sounds of the Elvish language of Sindarin.
+He voiced his affinity for Welsh by stating, "Welsh is of this soil, this island, the senior language of the men of Britain; and Welsh is beautiful."